US opioid crisis: Drug firms agree $26 billion settlement | DW | 21.07.2021

 "The numerous companies that manufactured and distributed opioids across the nation did so without regard to life or even the national crisis they were helping to fuel," James said in a statement.

-Connecticut Attorney General William Tong said that although there was "not enough money in the world frankly to address the pain and suffering," the payout would "help where help is needed."
+Connecticut Attorney General William Tong said that there was "not enough money in the world frankly to address the pain and suffering," but the payout would "help where help is needed."

+Besides New York and Connecticut, North Carolina, Delaware, Louisiana, Pennsylvania and Tennessee back the agreements.

-Local governments will have four months to sign on after states approve the agreements.
+Local governments will have four months to sign on after states approve the proposed deal.

 Did other states object?

-Prosecutors from at least two states criticized the agreement and vowed to continue legal action.
+Prosecutors from at least two states criticized the agreement and pledged to continue litigation.

 Washington state Attorney General Bob Ferguson said the proposed $527.5 million payoff to his state over 18 years was "not a transformative amount of money, and is not sufficient to address the opioid's crisis' devastation."